University Policies

 Standby Position:

-A position that is not designated as essential and as such its incumbent is not required to work during an emergency administrative closure.
-Note: as outlined above, any position may be designated as essential at any point during an emergency, even if not designated as essential prior to the emergency.
+A position that is not designated as Essential and, as such, is not required to report to work during an Emergency and/or Administrative Closure.
+Note: as outlined above, any position may be designated as Essential at any point during an Emergency and/or Administrative Closure, even if not designated as Essential prior to the emergency.

 5.0 Responsibilities